DataSnowman/EphrataTEALS/README.md

     My username was darsch so the repository shows up as darsh/EphrataTEALS.
 Yours should be `<GitHubusername>/EphrataTEALS'

+### Visual Studio Online Codespace - Configure your Codespace

-4. Set up the codespace environment:
+Set up the codespace environment:

 - Click [HERE](https://online.visualstudio.com/) and sign in using the Microsoft account associated with your Azure subscription.

 [![Open in Visual Studio Online](https://img.shields.io/endpoint?style=social&url=https%3A%2F%2Faka.ms%2Fvso-badge)](https://online.visualstudio.com)

-## Create a Visual Studio Online Codespace and Container

 1. Click `Create Codespace`